Intellectual Property Management

 Sumitomo Forestry established the Intellectual Property Department in the Legal Department as a body to manage intellectual property and it employs a number of patent lawyers as department staff.
 The Intellectual Property Department provides a wealth of support that includes education to cultivate knowledge and actions about intellectual property in employees, legal consultation about the infringement and being infringed on intellectual property rights, assistance for the execution of various contracts related to intellectual property, and the application and protection of the intellectual property that is created at the Tsukuba Research Institute and business departments for the purpose of improving corporate performance.

 Intellectual Property Education

 Sumitomo Forestry Group conducts intellectual property classroom training for employees under a systematic program that compiles content appropriate to each department.
 The purpose is to systematically teach the correct knowledge and fundamental actions for handling intellectual property from the perspectives of compliance and the risk management of intellectual property.
-In fiscal 2021, from the perspective of preventing spread of new coronavirus infections, we established a prevention measure against infection for group training and conducted five intellectual property training sessions for persons in charge of R&D and sales planning and managers at the Tsukuba Research Institute, business units, and affiliated companies.
+In fiscal 2022, from the perspective of preventing spread of Coronavirus disease (COVID-19), we incorporated group training online, as well as conducting on-site training with a prevention measure against infection in place.
+We conducted five intellectual property training sessions for persons in charge of research & development, sales planning, advertising and catalog production as well as managers, at the Tsukuba Research Institute, profit centers, and affiliated companies.
 These sessions were designed for thorough compliance and risk management of intellectual property to prevent infringement of the intellectual property rights of others.